emwap/signature-paper/paper.md

 The first two declarations in the generated code are for converting the native array in the interface to `struct array`{.c} which is what the body of the function expects.
 When the `struct array`s are allocated on the stack and not visible outside the function, an optimizing C compiler can often remove the extra dereference.
-In the future, we plan to make it possible to use native arrays throughout the generated code, when stated so in the signature, but that requires a change to the Feldspar compiler and is out of scope for this paper.
+Instead of relying on compiler optimizations, we plan to make it possible to use native arrays throughout the generated code, when stated so in the signature, but that requires a change to the Feldspar compiler and is out of scope for this paper.